renzobanegass/renzobanegass/README.md

 I've been working as a Software Developer for plenty of industries for the past 5 years and I'm currently introducing myself into Web3.
 I really like to learn new languages but for a long time I was married with .NET.

 - 🔭 I’m currently working as a Server Engineer
-- 🌱 I’m currently learning Web3
+- 🌱 I’m currently learning Web3 technologies